danrhodes/AutoKeywordLinker/README.md

 With this setup:
 - Writing "met with Alice about Momentum" automatically becomes "met with [[People/Alice Johnson|Alice]] about [[Projects/Momentum Initiative|Momentum]]"
+- Tags are added: #alice-johnson and #project-momentum
 - The "People/Alice Johnson" note shows backlinks to every mention across your vault
+- Tag search reveals all Alice-related or Momentum-related notes
 - The graph view displays connections between people, projects, and concepts
 - New person notes are automatically created in the "People" folder when first mentioned
+- Statistics track your knowledge graph growth

 ## 🛡️ Safety Features